 Sarah Ferguson married The Queen’s second son, Prince Andrew, on 23rd July 1986 at Westminster Abbey.
 The designer for Sarah’s dress was Lindka Cierach.
 Sarah’s dress was made from ivory duchess satin, featuring a rounded neckline, padded shoulders – as was the norm of the 80’s – 3/4 sleeves and fitted embroidered bodice.

 The stand out feature of Sarah’s gown was the letter “A” that she had embroidered into the train of her gown for “Andrew.”
-Sarah had other motives embroidered into her train including a heart for romance, an anchor and waves to signifying Andrew’s naval career, a bumblebee and thistles that were part of her family’s Coat of Arms.
-What some may consider to be a little tackywas in essence a beautiful romantic gesture of a young woman who was madly in love with her Prince.
+Sarah had other motifs embroidered into her train, including a heart for romance, an anchor and waves to signifying Andrew’s naval career, a bumblebee and thistles that were part of her family’s coat of arms.
+What some may consider to be a little tacky or over the top was a romantic gesture of a young woman who was madly in love with her Prince.

 Sarah’s wedding gown did become quite popular and as with every past and present royal gown was copied by brides the world over.